Madison Woolley Soaks Up The Sun In Skimpy Off-The-Shoulder Bikini

-Madison wore a skimpy bandeau-style bikini top.
-She flaunted her ample cleavage in the top, which had a ring feature in the middle that connected the tiny cups.
+Madison wore a skimpy, bandeau-style bikini top.
+She flaunted her ample cleavage in the top, which had a ring in the middle that connected the tiny cups.
 The garment looked small against her chest, and it failed to cover the entirety of her bust.
-It had off-the-shoulder sleeves that appeared loose-fitting and covered most of her arms.
+It had off-the-shoulder, loose-fitting sleeves that covered most of her arms.

 She sported matching bottoms that stretched high over her hips, accentuating her stunning physique.
-The waistband hugged her slim waistline, accentuating her taut tummy.
-Notably, the swimwear had a belt feature.
-The color of her bathing suit complemented her tanned skin.
+The waistband hugged her slim midriff, accentuating her taut tummy.
+The swimwear had a belt feature, and the color complemented her tanned skin.

-In the first snapshot, Madison was snapped poolside, doing several sultry poses.
+In the first snapshot, Madison was snapped poolside.
 She stood in the middle of the frame with her left knee bent.
 The hottie placed her hands on her hips as she looked to the side.
 The bright sunshine enveloped her body, making her skin glow.

-For the occasion, she opted for her signature hairstyle.
-She left the strands untied, hanging over her shoulder and back.
-As for her accessories, she wore big hoop earrings and several rings.
+She opted for her signature hairstyle.
+She left the strands down, hanging over her shoulder and down her back.
+For accessories, she wore big hoop earrings and several rings.

 In the caption, Madison expressed her thoughts about “pool days.”
-She also mentioned that she filmed a “vlog,” urging her fans to check it out.
+She also mentioned that she filmed a vlog and urged her fans to check it out.

-As per usual, the new share was a big hit with her online supporters.
-As of this writing, the post has racked up more than 13,900 likes and over 140 comments.
-A lot of her followers took to the comments section to shower her with compliments on her incredibly toned figure.
-A few others didn’t have a lot to say and decided to chime in using a trail of emoji instead.
+The new share was a big hit with her online supporters.
+The post racked up more than 13,900 likes and over 140 comments within hours of going live.
+Many of her followers took to the comments section to shower her with compliments on her incredibly toned figure.
+A few didn’t have a lot to say and decided to chime in using a trail of emoji instead.

 In the comments, several admirers asked the model for the brand of her two-piece swimsuit.
 Madison responded to each of them and revealed that her bikini came from Boohoo.